uvaaland/cig_llnl_workshop/index.md

     * Get an idea of how to plot the output seismograms using ObsPy
     * Learn the steps needed to output and visualize the model mesh with different component models (e.g. vp, vs) using Paraview
-    * Learn how to create a surface movie for the simulation data.
+    * Learn how to create a surface movie for the simulation data

 ### Part IV: Adjoint Simulations (Bonus):